AnyaLang/SBB_ML/README.md

 Upon additionally reviewing the documentation on BERT and [FlauBERT](https://huggingface.co/docs/transformers/en/model_doc/flaubert), the optimal training duration for FlauBERT is approximately four epochs, with the following hyperparameter options:

 *Batch sizes:* 8, 16, 32, 64, 128

 *Learning rates:* 3e-4, 1e-4, 5e-5, 3e-5

-We will explore some of the listed batch sizes and the learning rates and also adjust other parameters during our training
+We will explore some of the listed batch sizes and the learning rates and also adjust other parameters during our training.

 **3. Model training**